arielm/chronotext-playground/Sketches/TestBed2/README.md

 ```
 Be sure to replace `AdHocProvisoningProfile` with the relevant *provisioning-profile* name (which must be properly registered at the XCode's preferences level.)

-Post-mortem:

-In the past, this procedure has been successfully used with *TestFlight*.
+*Post-mortem*: in the past, this procedure has been successfully used with *TestFlight*.
 Since the acquisition of the latter by Apple, *ad-hoc distribution* has become less relevant (unless if targetting alternative services such as *TestFairy*?)

 TODO: check [fastlane / deliver](https://github.com/KrauseFx/deliver).